Romansko/CyberTraining/README.md

 # CyberTraining
-A collection of cyber related challenges.
+A collection of cyber related solved challenges.